 Digital output - For connecting external devices such as relays and LEDs.
-Connected devices can be activated by the VAPIX[®] Application Programming Interface, through an event or from the device's web interface.
+Connected devices can be activated by the VAPIX® Application Programming Interface, through an event or from the product's webpage.

 A digital light sensor - For receiving a value of the ambient light intensity from an external light sensor.
-This is used to control the device's day and night functionality.
+This is used to control the product's day and night functionality.